redux-observable/redux-observable/README.md

 import { Component } from 'react';
 import { connect } from 'react-redux';
 import { createStore, applyMiddleware } from 'redux';
-import { rxDucksMiddleware } from 'rx-ducks-middleware';
+import { reduxObservable } from 'redux-observable';
 import * as Rx from 'rxjs';

 // Just the plain redux reducer.